kazuhiro4949/PagingKit/README.md

 ## 3. configure content data source

-Return number of contents and content assigned cells.
+Return the number of contents and view controllers.

 ```swift
     override func prepare(for segue: UIStoryboardSegue, sender: Any?) {